What is rough sleeping?

 Support for rough sleepers in Cheshire West and Chester

 In Cheshire West and Chester there are many services to support rough sleepers including those provided by charities, voluntary organisations, and faith groups.

-Forfutures delivers the homeless support service for the Council.
-Forfutures provides a point of contact for the public and other local agencies to report rough sleepers 24 hours a day.
+Forfutures delivers the homeless support service for us.
+They provide a point of contact for the public and other local agencies to report rough sleepers 24 hours a day.